-Former CSIRO team leader Barney Foran gave a presentation to the Benalla Sustainable Future Group recently and spoke about different energy sources, including biomass energy.By David Dore
+Former CSIRO team leader Barney Foran gave a presentation to the Benalla Sustainable Future Group recently and spoke about different energy sources, including biomass energy.DAVID DORE November 2, 2012 12:48pm

 Benalla Sustainable Future Group hosted a presentation by one of Australia’s big thinkers in August, Barney Foran, who gave a talk entitled Benalla Energy Transition Options: Regional enterprise, low carbon energy security.